ammarsys/pyaww/README.md

 # Quick Example

 To use this module, you first have to create an API key over [here](https://www.pythonanywhere.com/account/#api_token).
-After you've done that, copy the credentials and provide them to the `pyaww.user.User` class.
+After you've done that, copy the credentials and provide them to the `pyaww.User` class.
 It is advised that you do *not* make your token public within the code, instead, you should store it [securely](https://stackoverflow.com/questions/41546883/what-is-the-use-of-python-dotenv) using a package like `python-dotenv`.
 ```py